monisjaved/Football-Analytics/README.md

-# Champions-League-Analytics
+# Football - Analytics
-UEFA Champions League Analytics using Python with Dashboard in Angular using Charts
+Analytics of Tweets of various footballers with respect to their teams and leagues.